Braves vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won 67 of the 104 games they were the moneyline favorite this season (64.4%).
+- The Braves are 68-37 in games they were favored on the moneyline (winning 64.8% of those games).

 - Atlanta has a 24-10 record (winning 70.6% of its games) when playing as moneyline favorites of -210 or shorter.